psibir/spoiltracker/README.md

    python spoiltracker.py
    ```

-   This will execute the SpoilerTracker program.
+   This will execute the SpoilerTracker script.

-The package can be also be installed using pip:
+The package can also be installed using pip:

 ```shell
 pip install spoiltracker